 "OK, we see you're close to finalizing your apprenticeship.
 Have you considered doing more than your 18 months?"
 And I said yes, considered it, but it's not really for me and I have plans."

 Maybe that was my mistake to say that I wanted to study.
-And that’s when one of these people, I can’t remember one of the three, basically said like,
+And that's when one of these people, I ca not remember one of the three, basically said like,

 "oh, you want to study.
 So,, how are you going to do that?.
 Because,, it could be a long time until you get to serve the army and then you can study."
 And I was saying, "yeah, not sure that's a problem".